jimzord12/Genera-SmartContracts/README.md

 In simple terms, it's a piece of immutable code that lives on the blockchain that provides functionality.
 <br />
-Similar to aventing machine(Smart Contract) located in a park(Blockchain).
+Similar to a venting machine (Smart Contract) located in a park (Blockchain).

 ## Platform's Smart Contracts